james687/Tweetme/README.md

 hosted [on Heroku](https://tweetme-20.herokuapp.com/)

-It's an ongoing practice project to get familiar with Python and Django which is mostly based on [this Udemy course](https://www.udemy.com/tweetme-django).
+It's a practice project to get familiar with Python and Django which is mostly based on [this Udemy course](https://www.udemy.com/tweetme-django).

 ## Implemented
 - Login/Register